 Stage 2 – Register a Domain Name

-1. Use the field on that page to enter a desired name and click the blue button Check, to check for availability.
-Remember to experiment with different domain name extensions.
-They are selected from the drop-down menu that has “.com” as a default value.
+1. Use the field on that page to enter a desired name and click the blue Check button to see its availability.
+You can also experiment with different domain name extensions in this step.

-2. Click the Check button and, if the domain name is already taken, you will be presented with alternatives below, based on your query.
+2. Once you click the Check button, if the domain name is already taken, you will be presented with alternatives based on your query.

-3. Once you have picked a domain name from the suggestions list or your first-choice for a domain name came out as available, click “Continue” at the bottom of the page to proceed.
+3. Once you have picked a domain name, click Continue at the bottom of the page to proceed.

 Note: Always check your spelling when registering a domain.
 Once registered, the name cannot be edited.

 Stage 3 – Create Your Account and Complete Checkout

 1. If you are already a customer, use the blue button at the top right corner of the page Already Registered? to log in and have the name associated with your existing account.

 If you’re just starting out, you can either sign up with Facebook or Google, or fill out the fields in the Personal Information section and have your account created with those details.

 Take your time and make sure to pick a password with a strength of at least 50%.
 Write it down to a safe place.
 A good practice is to use a two-word phrase that has capital letters and features a number or a special symbol (!!@#$%^&*) after each word.

 2. In the Domain Registrant Information section make sure you enter valid information.
 The registrant information is your ID card on the internet and is required by ICANN to be valid at all times.
 Failure to do so can lead to many problems with potential domain transfers or ownership cases.